 Employees who have access to an accurate health and wellness newsletter have a better chance of living healthy lifestyles that will prevent chronic diseases and improve quality of life.
 By itself, a wellness newsletter will have little effect on employee health.

-WellSteps clients use our free wellness newsletter, but more importantly they also use our behavior change challenges and programs.
-WellSteps TLC is a good example of how we help people change.
+WellSteps clients use our wellness newsletter, but more importantly they also use our behavior change challenges and programs.
+WellSteps Therapeutic Lifestyle Change (TLC) is a good example of how we help people change.
 Here is the 1st of 17 behavior change videos: